Vignesh (actor): Career

 In the mid of 1990s, Vignesh's housemate Bala, an erstwhile assistant of Balu Mahendra wrote the script of the film Sethu, then titled Akhilan, and offered him the film's lead role.
 The film was shelved due to financial constraints.
 In 1997, director Bala restarted the project and Vignesh, who was busy with other commitments, was replaced by Vikram.
 In 1998, Vignesh played the lead role in J. Suresh's Velai and played a supporting role in Ravichandran's Kannedhirey Thondrinal.
 The following years, Vignesh played the lead role in low-budget films Pudhu Kudithanam (1999) and Nee Enthan Vaanam (2000), and played supporting roles in Suyamvaram (1999) and Appu (2000).

 After a hiatus of 3 years, Vignesh made a comeback with Soori (2003).
 For Soori, Vignesh had to tonsure his head for 70 times.
 His performance received mixed reviews with critics claiming that Vignesh "tends to go slightly overboard, especially when he howls aloud in agony" and "his cries seem over the top".
 2003 saw the release of his long-delayed films Ennai Thalatta Varuvala and Vani Mahal.
 The three films went unnoticed at box office, post-release Vignesh signed two projects titled "Ilango" and "Parithi" with both failing to proceed after launch.
 In 2005, Vignesh appeared in two low-budget films: Ulla Kadathal and Aadhikkam.
 Vignesh then produced and acted in the gangster film Aacharya (2006) and a critic stated, "for Vignesh, it is a comeback vehicle and he has done his best".
-Some of the latest projects, he's been a part of are Avan Aval (2016), Anbukku Panjamillai (2016) and Aaruthra (2018).
+He later starred as a leading actor such as Malarinum Melliya (2008), Kudiyarasu (2009) and Eesa (2009).
+He co-starring with Sathyaraj in Gowravargal (2010).

-In 2020, he also marks the Tamil serial debut with Poove Unakkaga broadcast by Sun TV.
+In 2020, he appeared in the serial with Poove Unakkaga broadcast by Sun TV.
+In 2021, he was seen integral role in the film Anandham Vilayadum Veedu and the serial Vaidhegi Kaathirundhaal.
+In 2022, the film Paasakaara Paya was released.
+In 2023, he was cast in Chandramukhi 2 directed by P. Vasu.